What Is Martial Law? Who Declares Martial Law?

 The United States Constitution doesn’t explicitly mention martial law.
 No federal statute or U.S. Supreme Court decision clearly states who has the authority to declare martial law and under what circumstances.

 Constitutional law scholars who study executive power and the origin of martial law note that the President is the commander in chief of the military.
 (U.S. Const., art.
 II, § 2.)
-But Congress regulates when and where the military can be used for activities, like civilian law enforcement, typically associated with martial law.
-(18 U.S.C. § 1385 (2020).)
+But the Posse Comitatus Act prohibits anyone from using federal military personnel for civilian law enforcement, except when expressly authorized by Congress.
+(18 U.S.C. § 1385 (2026).)

-While lacking authority to unilaterally declare martial law, under the Insurrection Act the President has limited authority to deploy troops to suppress a domestic rebellion and enforce federal law.
-(10 U.S.C. §§ 251 to 253 (2020).)
+While lacking the authority to unilaterally declare martial law, under the Insurrection Act, the President has limited authority to deploy troops to suppress a domestic rebellion and enforce federal law.
+(10 U.S.C. §§ 251-253 (2026).)
 But federal troops deployed pursuant to the Insurrection Act are a supplement to civilian government, not a replacement.
 President John F. Kennedy invoked the Insurrection Act in 1962 and 1963 to send federal troops to Mississippi and Alabama to enforce civil rights laws.

 State Governments